 Now these patterns are simply gorgeous!
-If you like animals or want to have these prints up on your wall, this is a great coloring book to get.
+If you like animals or want to have these prints up on your wall, this Adult Coloring Book is a great book to get.

 Take note though that this beautiful lion design is not included in the set.
 You do get two extra pages though for your own drawings.

 If wild animals are not to your taste, these flower designs just might be up your alley.
 Older kids will love working on these pages too.

 Once you’re finished with a page, it would be great to get a frame for it and hang it up on your wall.

 Now this Outside the Lines coloring book is a standout.
 No pretty flowers, vines or butterflies for this coloring book.
 If you like contemporary art and out-of-the box stuff, you’ll enjoy the artwork featured in this book.

 One hundred (100) creative masterminds, including animators, video game artists, cartoonists, illustrators, fine artists, graphic artists, musicians, photographers, and street artists collaborated on this book.
 This obviously explains the crazy and imaginative art.

 We love this Creative Coloring Inspirations book!
 Nurses need inspiring quotes and anecdotes and this coloring book dishes them up on each beautiful page.
 Now this you can definitely hang or tape on a wall at work to help you keep your mojo up.